jjstickel/covid-19_ts_analysis/analyze_covid_time_series_notebook.md

 cvp.hosp_cap_deaths_US_plot(coronaUS_ctp, lastday, days_before=dbf)
 ```

 How bad is COVID-19 really?
 Here are two figures to help put it in perspective.
 Hospitalizations are plotted with hospital capacity (left).
-There is still more hospital capacity, but COVID-19 patients are displacing those with other injureis and illnesses.
+There is still more hospital capacity, but COVID-19 patients are displacing those with other injuries and illnesses.

 Deaths are plotted with the total yearly US deaths in 2018 (right).
-We are approaching 10% of yearly deaths, and yearly deaths are less than 1% of the population in any given year, so COVID-19 mortality may be 0.1% of the population.
-Heard immunity, without a vaccine, could result in ~5 times this many deaths, or 0.5% of the population (this is calculated from the CDC's estimated IFR).
+We are approaching 20% of yearly deaths, and yearly deaths are less than 1% of the population in any given year, so COVID-19 mortality may be 0.2% of the population.
+Heard immunity, without a vaccine, could result in ~2-4 times this many deaths, or 0.5% of the population (this is calculated from the CDC's estimated IFR).
 While not trivial, it is nothing close to disasters of the pre-modern era.
 The Black Plague mortality is estimated to be about 50%, and famines during the middle ages resulted in 10-25% mortality, sometimes for several years in a row (Wikipedia).

 ```python